 Alberta job vacancy rate highest in Canada

-The federal agency reported Tuesday that the province’s job vacancy rate of 2.7% is the highest in Canada, but it dropped from 3.2% a year ago.
+The federal agency reported Tuesday that the province’s job vacancy rate was 2.3% in March, down from 2.5% in March 2013.

-Statistics Canada said the job vacancy rate is the number of vacant positions divided by total labour demand which is made up of occupied positions plus vacant positions.
+The job vacancy rate is the number of vacant positions divided by total labour demand which includes occupied positions plus vacant ones.